New Arrivals and Oppression in an Ancient Land

 To the north of Gordonvale lies the town of Edmonton, which was situated halfway between Gordonvale and Cairns.
 Edmonton had a smaller population than Gordonvale and a much smaller population than Cairns, with its bustling metropolis of 54 000 people.
 Edmonton also had a sugar mill and was typical of most country towns of that time.
 It had two pubs, the Hambledon Hotel and the Grafton Hotel.
 There was a meatworks on the outskirts of town, which along with the Hambledon Sugar Mill constituted the main source of employment for Edmontonites.
 There was a strong sense of community, which was characteristic of most Queensland towns of that era.

 Most importantly on the day of my birth, Gordonvale had the nearest hospital to Edmonton, where my parents, Tom and Marion lived.
-On the 23rd of April 1967, Tom Pyne and his heavily pregnant wife Marion, both keen tennis players, were at Norman Park in Gordonvale for a regular fixture.
-As luck would have it, another keen participant in the tennis, despite having just one lung, was Dr. Raymond Davis.
+On the 23rd of April 1967, Tom Pyne and his heavily pregnant wife Marion, both keen tennis players, were at Norman Park in Gordonvale, attending a local match.
+As luck would have it, another keen participant in the tennis, was Dr. Raymond Davis.
 Not long into the day, labour pains led to my parents and the man referred to simply as ‘Doc’ making a 400-metre trip down Norman Street to the Gordonvale Hospital where I made my debut appearance.
 Born as a result of a ‘love match’ I had none the less ruined Doc’s day of tennis, but he did hurriedly return to the court for a few games.
 Perhaps Doc’s love of tennis was the reason I remained uncircumcised, despite my mother’s request for the cruellest of snips.

 For Tom and Marion, I was their second child, my sister Joann having been born 7 years earlier.
 Home was a small red brick house at 88 Mount Peter Road, the longest road in town, formerly known as Sawmill Pocket Road, it started at the junction with Mill Road near the Bruce Highway and ran for a mile before getting to where we lived, and then curled its way through sugar-cane paddocks, ending in an old goldmine in Mount Peter in the mountain range behind the township.
 At the time of my birth the house at no.88 was surrounded by a creek to the north and east and cane paddocks to the south.
 To the west of our house lived my mother’s parents, Bob O’Connell and May McKinnon, known to my sister and I simply as Grandad Bob and Nana.